-Please find below a selection of quotes from the returned forms which were completed in 2022.
+Please find below a selection of quotes from the returned forms.

-d do better for me
+a parent or for my child?

-/'ve been very mpressed with suppor of from so h001
+/'ve been very i mpressed u 7th support from school

 this year.
-M. lis d Ms have
+M lis d Ms have

-been very go od at fe nding way us to ac lapt
+been very go rod at fin ding way. s to adapt

-their teachin in style for with out
+Pheir teachir in style for without

-disno upting b earning, for all.
-They ha ve
+disra upting 6 earning to or all.
+T. hey have

-gre atly rec resured me.
-So. no :
+gree atly rec resured. me.
+So no :

-6) My child receives an appropriate amount of help from teachers and (Agree) Sometimes Disagree teacher assistants, where there is the capacity to receive this Don't know. comment: Our child is making progres and we know the suffort all staff contribute to this
+6) My child receives an appropriate amount of help from teachers and (Agree) Sometimes Disagree teacher assistants, where there is the capacity to receive this Don't know.
+Comment: Our child is making people and we know the suffort of all stoff contribute to this